 - Active and passive regeneration measures (e.g. cool down, recovery tools, ice baths, massage)

 In addition, we also distinguish whether an athlete is a beginner or a competitive athlete when asking about correct amount of recovery.
 While the beginner requires significantly more recovery time, an experienced athlete can reload more quickly.

 Many athletes do multiple workouts on the same day.
 This combining of training sessions is typically reserved for experienced athletes.
 In principle, intense sessions can be combined with easy sessions.
 For example, a relaxed session after a high intensity interval workout.
 In addition to the intensity, the duration should also be kept low.
 An excessively long endurance session with pre-fatigued muscles can harm technique and puts significantly more strain on secondary systems such as ligaments, cartilage, and tendons.
 Conversely, a long endurance training session before a high intensity training session makes the latter ineffective, since you wont have sufficient energy to fully utilize the muscles.
 Amateur athletes should therefore complete independent training sessions with sufficient time between them to be on the safe side.
-Or, for a combined endurance and strength workout, perform a station workout.
+Or, for combined training, you can combine a strength and endurance workout in a single session.